gitmachtl/cardano-signer/README.md

            [--hashed]                                           optional flag to hash the payload given via the 'data' parameters
            [--nopayload]                                        optional flag to exclude the payload from the COSE_Sign1 signature, default: included
            [--testnet-magic [xxx]]                              optional flag to switch the address check to testnet-addresses, default: mainnet
+           [--include-maps]                                     optional flag to include the COSE maps in the json-extended output
+           [--include-secret]                                   optional flag to include the secret/signing key in the json-extended output
            [--json | --json-extended]                           optional flag to generate output in json/json-extended format [--out-file "<path_to_file>"]                        path to an output file, default: standard-output
    Output: "COSE_Sign1 + COSE_Key" or JSON-Format